 Secure texting, a key component in healthcare disaster communication

 Information Technology is such an embedded part of healthcare delivery today that the recent hurricanes in Texas, Florida, and the Caribbean should really make all providers stop and think of how effective their current disaster plans really are.
 As Irma made clear, a community doesn’t have to be even remotely close to coastal waters to be impacted.
 In fact, many thought Atlanta was hit much harder by damaging winds and rain than even Savannah.
 Hurricanes Harvey, Irma, and Maria have proven that preparedness for such events is vital, regardless if you are a family of four or a multi-billion dollar healthcare operation.
-There are certain things that can and should be included in emergency planning, and since many of these events occur during designated severe weather seasons, such planning is made easier to accomplish
+There are certain things that can and should be included in emergency planning, such as healthcare disaster communication.
+Since many of these events occur during designated severe weather seasons, such planning is made easier to accomplish

 As we have seen over the past few months, the healthcare industry and its patients were some of the hardest hit.
 From prolonged power outages and network failures to basic telephone communication plans, modern disasters, both natural and manmade are cause for every CIO in America to stop and think about the effectiveness of the current tools in place.
 Individuals who were either homebound or bedridden were stuck wondering what their fate would be.
 This is where secure texting can play an invaluable role.
 This technology developed as a tool to can be easily established as a key component of your emergency command center, especially when cell phone networks are too congested for voice calls.
 All of this takes place while still maintaining HIPAA compliance, even in the direst of circumstances.

-Secure texting, as a technology, is a growing in popularity across the healthcare spectrum, allowing clinicians to exchange patient information among themselves and other care team members without risking a hefty HIPAA violation.
+Secure texting, as a component of healthcare disaster communication, is a growing in popularity across the healthcare spectrum, allowing clinicians to exchange patient information among themselves and other care team members without risking a hefty HIPAA violation.

 Keys to disaster preparation